 Signs of an unhealthy relationship

 There are many signs of an unhealthy relationship.
 It is not healthy if you or your partner:

 - Trying to emotionally or financially control the other.

-- Keeping the other from getting a job or gets the other fired.
+- Keeping the other from getting a job or getting the other fired.